- Become an intern

 On graduation from the program, you become part of the alum collective, providing an opportunity to stay connected with the CareerTrackers community and participate in ongoing career development.

 Tahnee Towers is a proud Bundjalung woman studying a Bachelor of Biomedical Science (Cell Biology) at Victoria University.
 Tahnee has been interning with The Walter and Elizabeth Hall Institute of Medical Research (WEHI) since the summer of 2021/2022, where she works as part of their Brain Cancer Research Laboratory.

 At the start of 2023, Tahnee was awarded the CareerTrackers Intern of the Year award at the 2023 CareerTrackers gala awards, which recognises excellence in the three main pillars of CareerTrackers: University, Internship, and Community.
 Tahnee has demonstrated exceptional dedication in all three areas by maintaining a distinction average throughout her degree and creating friendships with other WEHI interns.

 Tahnee delivered a brilliant keynote speech at the CareerTrackers 2023 Program Day as Intern of the Year.
 Tahnee shared personal stories about her upbringing, what inspired her to pursue her studies, and her experiences at WEHI.
-She also expressed her gratitude for the support and encouragement provided by Moondani Balluk, the Indigenous Academic Unit at Victoria University.
+She also expressed her gratitude for the support and encouragement provided by Moondani Balluk, the First Nations Academic Unit at Victoria University.